Ishany-coder/PPTgenerator/README.md

 ## ✅ Notes

 - OpenAI API key is required.
-- Unsplash API is optional.
+- Unsplash API is required for the image generation.
 - The generated PowerPoint code can be used in a separate Node.js script to generate your `.pptx` file.